se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/tools/vara-container.rst

 .. program-output:: vara-container -h
     :nostderr:

-TODO: add section about tool selection once implemented
+This tool provides an easy way to select the research tool that is used in the base containers:

+.. program-output:: vara-container select-tool -h
+    :nostderr:

-With `vara-container build`, you can build all base container images:
+With `vara-container build`, you can build all base container images for the current research tool:

 .. program-output:: vara-container build -h
+    :nostderr:

+Existing base images can also be deleted:

+.. program-output:: vara-container delete -h
     :nostderr: